twse/random-stuff/Readable Fonts/Turkic.md

 ## Fonts and keyboards
 Ernst Tremel created fonts and keyboards for Kurdish in Arabic, Cyrillic and Latin scripts.
+Download the fonts and keyboards for Windows XP & above from [here](https://www.skytower.org/~ernstjtremel/OpenTypeFont_KurdishAllAlphabets.htm).

 Lexa (1998) and LinguaFont (1998), by Raymond Hickey, includes a screen font for Turkish language.
 The built-in font is missing capital AIU circumflex and I dot above.